olek2852/Pre-approval-credit-risk-scorer/README.md

 | Gini | 0.402 |
 | Recall (threshold 0.4) | 0.83 |

+- **Baseline comparison:** A standard Logistic Regression was evaluated as a baseline (ROC-AUC 0.686).
+The chosen XGBoost model successfully outperformed it, demonstrating its ability to capture complex, non-linear relationships within the credit profiles that simpler linear models missed.
 - **ROC-AUC & Gini:** A Gini coefficient of 0.402 (AUC ~0.70) indicates a strong predictive capability for early-stage behavioral and financial data, effectively separating reliable from risky applicants without relying on deep credit bureau history.
 - **Business driven Recall:** By optimizing the decision threshold to 0.4, the model successfully flags **83% of all actual defaults**.
 This conservative approach perfectly aligns with the business objective: catching potential financial losses early in the funnel, even at the cost of a higher false-positive rate (which can be manually reviewed later).